 What Is Cloud Computing?

-In simple terms, cloud computing refers to the on-demand delivery of computer-related services such as intelligence, servers, networking, databases, analytics, and software.
-All these services are delivered via the internet, hence the term “the cloud.”
+Cloud computing refers to the on-demand delivery of computer-related services such as intelligence, servers, networking, databases, analytics, and software.
+All these services are delivered via the internet, hence the term "the cloud."

 On-demand computing makes it easier for business owners to run their infrastructure and continue to scale as the business needs evolve.
-The following is a look at the top benefits of cloud storage for businesses.

 3. Data Backup